 The Department of Nursing supports and complies with university policies.
 This handbook was developed to inform nursing students of LSUA Department of Nursing (DON) policies.
 Students enrolled in the RN-BSN nursing program are expected to comply with all policies as outlined in the DON RN-BSN Student Handbook and University policies.
 The student handbook is intended to supplement the University catalog to provide guidelines for students as they progress through the nursing curriculum.
-The handbook is updated as necessary and notification of updates will occur by announcement on the Coughlin Hall bulletin board, e-mails and posts to the departmental web site: http://nursing.lsua.edu and the University course management system.
+The handbook is updated as necessary and updated on the RN-BSN homepage.